maximilianh/pubMunch/journalLists/README.txt

 publisher.
 The ISSNs are then used to query PubMed for the PMIDs linked of an ISSN (the NLM has no notion of a publisher at all).

+These lists are the input for pubPrepCrawlDir, it will parse them to tables.

 If you want to update these lists:

 * NLM Catalog: